-During 2024, $\in$ (1,036) million of impairment was booked in respect of investments in associates and joint ventures, principally concerning the investments in the Atlantic Shores Offshore Wind (ASOW) project which is fully impaired ( $\in$ (764) million), dedicated assets ( $\in$ (118) million), the Spinning Spur Wind Two, LLC wind farm in the United States ( $\in$ (48) million) and solar projects in Mexico ( $\in$ (25) million).
+During 2024, \in (1,036) million of impairment was booked in respect of investments in associates and joint ventures, principally concerning the investments in the Atlantic Shores Offshore Wind (ASOW) project which is fully impaired (\in (764) million), dedicated assets (\in (118) million), the Spinning Spur Wind Two, LLC wind farm in the United States (\in (48) million) and solar projects in Mexico (\in (25) million).

 ASOW is the joint venture formed by Shell and EDF Renewables to develop offshore wind farm projects in the United States.
 Five projects are currently in development.
-After unfavourable changes in the political situation in the United States, Shell's announcement of its withdrawal from the joint venture, and the decision by the State of New Jersey on 4 February 2025 to cancel the tender for which ASOW had bid its most advanced project, the Group has recognised all the consequences of these events through a total expense of €(934) million booked in the net income of associates.
+After unfavourable changes in the political situation in the United States and the decision by the State of New Jersey on 4 February 2025 to cancel the tender for which ASOW had bid its most advanced project, the Group has recognised all the consequences of these events through a total expense of €(934) million booked in the net income of associates.

-During 2023, $\in$ (240) million of impairment was booked in respect of investments in associates and joint ventures, principally concerning dedicated assets ( $\in$ (86) million), the Jiangxi Datang International Fuzhou Power Generation Company Ltd. supercritical coal-fired plant In China ( $\in$ (79) million), the Neart na Gaoithe (NnG) project in the United Kingdom ( $\in$ (54) million), and wind farms in Mexico ( $\in$ (16) million).
+During 2023, \leqslant (240) million of impairment was booked in respect of investments in associates and joint ventures, principally concerning dedicated assets (\leqslant (86) million), the Jiangxi Datang International Fuzhou Power Generation Company Ltd. supercritical coal-fired plant In China (\leqslant (79) million), the Neart na Gaoithe (NnG) project in the United Kingdom (\leqslant (54) million), and wind farms in Mexico (\leqslant (16) million).